dmcgits/dmcgits.github.io/mds/GPR103/week3_notes.md

 _Missiles in an array (hint?)_

-**1:** Gattling fire is effectively hitscan (instant hit), missiles are projectiles **2:** Bullets travel in a straight line.
-Missiles can course correct, home in.
-**3:** Gattling fire is nonstop.
+**1:** Gattling fire is effectively hitscan (instant hit), missiles are projectiles **3:** Gattling fire is nonstop.
 Missiles fire in volleys.
-**4:** Gattling towers add guns.
-Missile towers just shoot faster.
+**4:** Gattling towers add turrets.
+Missile towers just fire more rounds, maybe more damaging missiles?

 ___